 - facilitate and strengthen partnerships between and the SSS service in schools, early childhood services, community organisations, and health, family, child, mental health and youth services in order to provide greater options and coordinated service provision for children, young people and their families.

-Student Support Services comprise a broad range of professionals including psychologists, guidance officers, speech pathologists, social workers and visiting teachers.
-Student Support Services officers work as part of an integrated health and wellbeing team within networks of schools, focusing on providing group based and individual support, workforce capacity building and the provision of specialised services.
+Student support services comprise a broad range of professionals including psychologists, speech pathologists and social workers.
+Student support services staff work as part of an integrated health and wellbeing team within Areas of schools, focusing on providing group based and individual support, workforce capacity building and the provision of specialised services.